This small guide explains how to re-encode your video files keeping format and quality settings of your original file.

 Here at Fix.video, we provide a free tool specifically built for this task.

 This freeware is available for Mac OS X and Windows.

 Fix.video Video Re-encoder is easy to use:

-1- drag and drop the file you want to re-encode into the main windows
+1- Add files you want to re-encode into the main window,

 4- Click on the “Re-Encode” button.